cfe84/msi-proxy/README.md

 Well, fear no more Giusepe, 'cause I got you covered!

-This is a function acting like an MSI proxy.
+This is a function acting like a proxy for Managed Service Identity authentication. **It should never be used in production**.
 You deploy the function, configure MSI and the resource you want to access, then define environment variables on your local environment to point to it, then it acts like if it were running on Azure.